 Students can begin to line up outside at 7:50 a.m.
 Please note, children are not allowed anywhere on school grounds before 7:50 a.m., as there is no supervision.
-Students should line up in their classroom’s designated spot between 7:50 to 8 a.m.
+Students should enter through the main school entry and sit in their classroom’s designated spot in the auditorium between 7:50 to 8 a.m.

 Children arriving at school after 8 a.m., will be considered tardy and must ring the office buzzer at the front door for entry (Parents may not enter the building at this time).
-If your child will be absent, please call the Attendance Hotline at 720-424-5389 to report the absence.
+If your child will be absent, please call the Attendance Hotline at 720-424-5389 to report the absence or through parent portal.
 Mornings are extremely busy, so please be sure to call the Attendance Hotline number and not the main office to report an absence or tardiness.

 Pick-up time is 3:05 p.m., Monday through Friday.
 There is no supervision provided after 3:05 p.m., so students must be picked up promptly at 3:05 p.m.